A Typical Day at Creative Minds

 Units of Inquiry

-Creative Minds staff members support the Southlands Elementary IB program by offering Units of Inquiry.
+Creative Minds staff members support the Southlands Elementary IB program by offering Units of Inquiry that emerge out of the interests children share by their questions, comments and enthusiasm.
 Our emphasis in all our interactions is on the 10 learner traits where each child is encouraged to deepen their capacity to be: